janetjoywilson/janetjoywilson.github.io/_posts/2018-11-25-christmas.md

 The hardcover requires no wrapping as it has foil on the cover, gilded edges and a ribbon for keeping your place.
 Give to the child age 7 to 10 who can't get enough of wildlife and nature!

-I encourage you to spread the joy of stories this holiday season!
+I encourage you to give a book and to spread the joy of stories this holiday season!

 ![globaltv]({{ site.url }}/images/blog/globaltv.jpg)

+Want more ideas?
 Here's my book suggestions from last year!

 <i class="fa fa-television" aria-hidden="true"></i> GLOBAL TV The Morning Show [Christmas 2017 Book Flood](https://globalnews.ca/video/rd/1121613891533/)